-This might seem like the most obvious thing so say, but you may be surprised by your craziness.
+This might seem like the most obvious thing to say, but you may be surprised by your craziness.
 Flying to NY on a whim is possible, it does happen, however, avoiding it can save you close to $400.
 Try making early checks and using online tools that compare prices and airlines.
 You can also compare prices for the different weeks/months if you’re plans are flexible.
-We’ve just booked out tickets of October next year and got a great deal!
+We’ve just booked our tickets for October next year and got a great deal!

 One factor that seems to remain concrete is that if you look for Monday/Friday/Sunday tickets; it is almost guaranteed for them to be more expensive.
 Because fewer people can fly on weekdays, prices for Tuesday, Wednesday, etc. flights are considerably lower.
 We’re flying on a Thursday!

 If you travel by bus, you can also score some really good deals.
 For example, you can find bus tickets from Philadelphia to New York for just $8.

 Once the flight search is over, your next best pick would be to find a cheap (why not free) place to live.
 Airbnb is a great such option.
 Couchsurfing is even better since you won’t pay anything.
 You can even get lucky and find something close to your points of interest.
 For all those advantages you should start your search early!

 Take note that staying in a hotel when visiting a new country gets rid of all the real cultural experiences, made possible through your daily communication with the host of where you are staying.
 What is the point of traveling if you don’t get to experience the culture, I am right?